 I’ve never met anyone who loves participating in job interviews.
 I’m sure there are people out there who enjoy them.
-I’m not sure what to think about those people though.
-For the rest of us, we need all the motivation we can get heading into an interview.
-It’s as if searching for a job isn’t stressful enough, now they’re going to stick you in front of a panel of business professionals that will grill you for an hour or more with any question they want.
+I’m not sure what to think about those people, though.
+We need all the motivation we can get heading into an interview for the rest of us.
+It’s as if a job search isn’t stressful enough.
+So now they’ll stick you in front of a panel of business professionals grilling you for an hour or more with any question they want.

 What is a Behavioral Interview?

-Behavioral interviews are designed to get insight on how a candidate has behaved in the past in a certain situation.
-It’s by no means a perfect way of assessing past performance, but it does seem to do a better job than standard interview questions such as the good old “what is your greatest strength/weakness”.
+Behavioral interviewing is designed to get insight into how a candidate has previously behaved in a particular situation.
+It’s not a perfect way of assessing past experiences, but it does seem to do a better job than standard interview questions such as the good old “What is your greatest strength/weakness.”

 - Tell me about a time a customer got upset with you.

-- Describe a major mistake you made and what you did to correct it.
+- Describe a significant mistake you made and what you did to correct it.

 - Tell me about a time when you were right and others were wrong.

-- Describe a time when you had to adapt to big changes at work.
+- Describe a time when you had to adapt to significant changes at work.

-To answer a behavioral interview question, you generally want to start by describing the situation, then lay out the problem, followed by going into detail about the action you took to solve the problem, and finishing with the end result or any lessons learned.
+To answer a behavioral-based interview question, you generally want to start by describing the situation, then lay out the problem, followed by going into detail about the action you took to solve the problem and finishing with the result or any lessons learned.

 As you can see, it can be tough to anticipate answers to these questions.
-Behavioral interviews can span a wide variety of situations and circumstances.
-They are designed to catch you off guard a bit.
-Not to trick you, but to get you to describe the situation as if you were reliving it in your past.
+Behavioral interviewing can span a wide variety of situations and circumstances.
+So they are designed to catch you off guard a bit.
+Not to trick you but to get you to describe the situation as if you were reliving your past behavior.

-During the remainder of this post, we will outline the step-by-step process that I’ve used in the past to prepare for behavioral interviews.
-Follow these steps and you’ll be sure to dominate your next interview.
+During the remainder of this post, we will outline the step-by-step process I’ve used to prepare for behavioral interviews.
+Follow these steps, and you’ll be sure to dominate your following interview.

 Preparing for a Behavioral Interview